artiso-solutions/samples/LiveUpdate/Readme.md

 Additional a DispatcherService is used to connect the client with the correct version of the service.

+The solution also contains a new version of the CounterService which is able to decide based of the duration of the sensor interruption if it is a small or a big item.
+There is also a new version of the ItemCounterClient which shows this additional data.
+The goal is to include this new logic without stopping and restarting the application.

 ####How to run the sample
 1. Build Solution
 2. Start ServiceHost
-	* to use fischertechnk real service bin\ServiceHost\ConsoleHost.exe
+	* to use test service run bin\ServiceHost\ConsoleHost.exe
-	* to use test service run bin\ServiceHost\StartWithTestLogic.bat Service Version 1.0.0.0 is started
+	* to use fischertechnk real service run bin\ServiceHost\StartWithFischertechnikLogic.bat Service Version 1.0.0.0 is started
 3. Start Client (bin\Client\Shell.exe)
 	Count is displayed